 - Businesses and personal profit

 - General large appeals

-- Activities which are normally the responsibility of central or local government
+- Activities that are normally the responsibility of central or local government

 - Awards from the same fund in a 12 month period

-- Projects which duplicate an existing service in a area
+- Projects which duplicate an existing service in an area

 - Fundraisers and fundraising events

 - Advancement of religion including buildings solely for religious purposes, except where donor-advised

 - Retrospective funding unless through a disaster appeal

 - Groups or individuals who have not returned their monitoring form